 THE PICKFORD FAMILY portrait, probably taken in 1945, was most likely Mary Pickford’s and Buddy Roger’s first official photo with their two adopted children, baby Roxanne and six-year-old Ronald “Ronnie” Charles Rogers, who had only been adopted a year earlier.
 Standing next to his instant infant sister and new mother and father, it is hard to imagine what Ronnie is thinking.
 After all, the two children had joined one of America’s most famous households.

-In fact, when Pickford and Rogers confirmed their engagement in November of 1936, it was not only front page news, the headline, “Buddy Rogers to Marry Mary Pickford,” dwarfed another headline about 150 women and children killed by a bomb in Madrid, casualties of the Spanish Civil War.
+In fact, when Pickford and Rogers confirmed their engagement in November of 1936, the headline, “Buddy Rogers to Marry Mary Pickford,” actually dwarfed another headline that 150 women and children had been killed by a bomb in Madrid, casualties of the Spanish Civil War.

-In the photo, Pickford, still very youthful looking at 52, beams confidence and for good reason.
+Pickford, still very youthful looking at 52, beams confidence and for good reason.
 By that point she had achieved more than any other woman in the film business, appearing in over 200 films, starring in 50 of them; a founding member of the Academy of Motion Picture Arts and Sciences; and one of just four founders of United Artists, with Charlie Chaplin, D.W.
-Griffiths and Fairbanks.
+Griffiths, and Douglas Fairbanks.
 In fact, she even headed the studio’s production unit.

-Pickford, originally born Gladys Marie Smith on April 8, 1892 in Toronto, Canada, began her stage career at just five-years-old alongside her entire family: mother, Charlotte Hennessy, and sister Lottie and brother Jack Pickford.
-Together they crisscrossed America with the traveling theater troupes that were common at the turn of the last century and lasted until the ‘moving picture’ business transformed audiences’ taste, and the many theater venues were renovated into cinema palaces.
+Mary Pickford, originally born Gladys Marie Smith on April 8, 1892 in Toronto, Canada, began her stage career at just five-years-old, alongside her entire family: mother Charlotte Hennessy, sister Lottie, and brother Jack Pickford.
+Together they crisscrossed America, along with the hundreds of traveling theatre troupes that were common at the turn of the last century, and survived until the ‘moving picture’ business transformed audiences’ tastes.
+Many of the grand theatres they had performed in, including ones owned by my great uncle Louis B. Mayer in Haverhill, Massachusetts (near Boston) were renovated into cinema palaces.

 Just five feet tall in stockings, Pickford joined the motion picture business in its infancy and became so popular with audiences she was known as “America’s Sweetheart.”
 Her sweet face, long curly hair and slight figure became the nation’s young feminine ideal.